MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 Adding a form component to a page configured to insert data will allow users to create new records in Dataverse.
 A form component on a page is based on the Dataverse form created in the data workspace.

-In this section you will use the Pages workspace to create a page with a form component configured to insert new records.
+In this section, you'll use the Pages workspace to create a page with a form component configured to insert new records.

 1. Select the **Pages** workspace icon.